viraj-nikam/canvas/.github/UPGRADE.md

 ### Setting up a user

-Now that we don't rely on the base Laravel `users` table, you'll need create your first user for Canvas.
+Since we don't rely on the default `users` table anymore, you'll need create your first user for Canvas.
 It's really simple, just run the following Artisan command:

 ```bash